George Rogers Clark quarter joins U.S. Mint’s ‘America the Beautiful’ collection

 The quarter was officially launched Tuesday during a ceremony in Vincennes.
 The coin went into circulation on Monday.

 Clark and his soldiers captured a British-held fort in the southwestern Indiana city in 1779.
-The coin depicts Clark, rifle in hand, leading troops to Fort Sackville along the Wabash River.
+The “tails” side of the coin depicts Clark, rifle in hand, leading troops to Fort Sackville along the Wabash River.
+The “heads” side features the standard profile of George Washington.

 It’s the 40th new coin of 56 “America the Beautiful Quarters” from the U.S. Mint.
 The special coins commemorate national parks and historic sites around the U.S.